jadupl2/jadupl2.github.io/_posts/2021-04-22-sadm-create-sysinfo.md

 <a id="description"></a>
 ## DESCRIPTION

+This script is use to collect different software and hardware about the system you are running it and record this information in the [System Information File]({% post_url 2021-05-30-sysinfo-file %}).
 When you run this script, no question is asked and information collected are stores in the disaster recovery directory ($SADMIN/dat/dr).
 This script is part of the 'client sunset script' (${SADMIN}/bin/sadm_client_sunset.sh).
 The 'client sunset script' is scheduled to run daily from the client crontab (/etc/cron.d/sadm_client).
 You can also run it manually whenever you want to update files in the disaster recovery information directory.
 {: .text-justify}